TylerMongo/dystopia/README.md

 Katsura: Pedophilic for Bhad Bhaby, anime weirdo, sucks at most things
 Sas: Mute white woman, loves the n word more than Serene somehow, can be nice when not trolling, bezos shifts degrading soul Tyler/Filthy: Cracker weirdo, addicted to xanax, weed and latinas.
 BROTHER
+YZ: Worst poster in the history of chat, acts up as a contrarian, 4 million dollar room,
+Flan: General troll, attempting to race bait constantly, fucked a minor
+Karim: Strange person with the worst possible takes

 SLIGHTLY NORMAL SEEMING PEOPLE
 Cerises: Good at things, doesn't post enough for me to have a read on but seems mega chill